OpenDSA/OpenDSA/RST/en/FormalLang/NFA.rst

 .. note::

-   Do this using JFLAP, explaining generally how to do the conversion.
+   Try this out using JFLAP.
+   JFLAP can convert a NFA to a DFA.

 .. topic:: Theorem and Proof